The Good, the Bad, and the Ugly on the Camino

 We exchanged a few pleasantries then he pushed off.

-After he was beyond earshot, Talking Woman erupted afresh and told us that this man had been in the hostel she had stayed at last night.
-He scared everyone to death practicing lunges and punches and high kicks in the yard.
-If that wasn’t enough, he then flashed a knife at dinner and laughed like a maniac at the shocked response of the others.
+After he was beyond earshot, Talking Woman erupted afresh and told us that this man had been in the hostel she had stayed at last night and had scared everyone to death practicing lunges and punches and high kicks in the yard, and then, if that wasn’t enough, he flashed this huge knife at dinner and laughed like a maniac while the rest of us were shocked by the sheer size of the knife and the thought that he probably did prison time for killing somebody.

-It was a horrible thought, thinking about an encounter with Mad Jac MacKnife in a lonely canyon, or worse, having him occupy the bunk below you with nothing but a thin mattress separating your stomach from his blade.
+It was one horrible thought.
+It got me thinking about an encounter with Mad Jac MacKnife in a lonely canyon, or worse, having him occupy the bunk below me with nothing but a thin mattress separating my stomach from his blade.

-We knew the Camino’s reputation for absolution and clemency; still, we shuddered.
+Of course, the Camino had a reputation for absolution and clemency.
+Still, we shuddered.

-After lunch, Talking Woman accompanied us into the next village, Santo Domingo de la Calzada.
-There, she abruptly said goodbye and scurried off in the direction of a hotel.
+After lunch, Talking Woman accompanied us as far as the next village, Santo Domingo de la Calzada.
+There, she abruptly said goodbye and scurried off in the direction of a nice hotel.

 Bob and I recovered in the sanctity of silence.
-Then we continued.
+We just walked and thought.
 We aimed to make one more village before calling it a day.

 The rising wind whistled across swaths of brittle-brown grass.
 The stalks bent as it passed.
 A thunderstorm brewed to our west.
+The hinges on a old gate squealed somewhere.
 It was a scene straight out of High Plains Drifter.

 The trail took us to the village of Grañón, a lonely place with a few hundred residents.
 It was perched on a hill and centered on an old church house, the Hospital de peregrinos San Juan Bautista (or the “Saint John the Baptist Pilgrims’ Hospital”).
 The “hospital” was highly recommended in the guidebook for its close communal experience.